University of Putra Malaysia: Killing of stray dogs

+In response to the allegations, UPM through a statement issued on 4 October expressed its regret over the incident and pledged to launch an internal investigation over the matter.
+The university stated that "As an institution that upholds the aspiration of planetary health, including animal welfare and well-being, the university will not compromise on what has occurred."
+However, PEKA criticised the university's response as "misleading, illogical and an attempt to downplay criminal offences", arguing that UPM has failed to admit responsibility and is trying to downplay the incident into a management issue instead of a criminal matter where police intervention is required.

+On 7 October, the group filed a police report against UPM, Veterinary Service Department and the company, urging the police to investigate them under the Animal Welfare Act 2015, Arms Act 1960 and Firearms (Increased Penalties) Act 1971.
+It also threatened to stage a protest at the university's entrance if no proper actions were taken by UPM by 10 October.
+Its lawyer also revealed that based on their query with the company, the actual cost per dog killed is RM220, however UPM was charged with RM400 per dog, therefore the remaining spending of RM180 per dog were missing.
+A day later, the police confirmed a criminal investigation has been launched under Section 30(1) of the Animal Welfare Act 2015.

+On 14 October, UPM issued an official apology over the matter and relieved the duties of its Occupational Safety and Health Management Office director, who previously ordered the culling of stray dogs.
+It also suspended all stray dogs management activities pending the development of a new set of standard operating procedures.

 Rankings

 The graphs below show the QS Rankings and THE Rankings respectively.
 The rankings by region (Asia) are not same as the Asian universities' ranking filtered from world rankings because QS changed the indicators and weightings; THE also recalibrated their results to reflect priorities and attributes of Asian universities.
 In the 2021 rankings, QS Top 50 Under 50 and THE Young University Ranking ranked UPM for the last time because 50 years had passed since it was established as a university in 1971.

 THE Impact rankings

 Times Higher Education Impact Rankings are the global performance tables that assess universities against the United Nations' Sustainable Development Goals (SDGs).

 UI GreenMetric

-In 2022, Universiti Putra Malaysia is ranked 25th in the world.
-The ranking of UI GreenMetric is based on:
+In 2024, Universiti Putra Malaysia is ranked 24th in the world.
+The ranking of UI GreenMetric is based on six criteria: